Duke-GCB/SciComp-Materials/slurm/README.md

   * No primary data should be kept on the cluster file system, data needs to be staged in for analysis and copied off the system to systems that are backed up

 **Exercises**

-* Clone the materials repository to your local computer
+* Fork the materials repository to your own github account
   * Repository repo url is [https://github.com/Duke-GCB/GCB-Academy-2015-10-05.git](https://github.com/Duke-GCB/GCB-Academy-2015-10-05.git)
+* Clone the repo to your local computer
 * Change into the repository materials directory
 * Cd into the directory containing the bed files
 * Copy a single bedRnaElements file to your home directory on the DSCR